ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Hex/Proficnc Cube Yellow: align firmware location in flash memory to be able to use the default bootloader
-message: Hex/Proficnc Cube Yellow: align firmware location in flash memory to be able to use the default bootloader
 ### Antipattern Category

 ### Keyword